The hole

 That's the kind of thing that gets you banned from your local meetup group forever.
 No, of course the brain is hiding it.

-She has no idea that this is happening.
+And I have no idea that this is happening.

 As far as a solution goes, the brain is working on some pretty sound logic.
 If there's a hole that can only take in good memories, surely if there are enough good memories, the hole will eventually be filled.
 Then the brain will be able to reopen this part of the grounds again, having replaced the embarrassing and frightening hole with a flowerbed or ornamental pond.